philz/cloudera-training/docs/Hive-README.txt

             Information about the Hive lecture and exercise:

-  The IntroToHive.pdf file contains lecture slides illustrating the proper use of Hive.
+  The HiveLecture.pdf file contains lecture slides illustrating the proper use of Hive.
 These slides work through an example session and manipulate data therein.
 Since the creation of this lecture (and its video recording), the content in the virtual machine has been reorganized.